Looking for your next adventure? It starts here!

 This women's only New Zealand adventure is designed for ladies who enjoy a bit of a challenge and like to get off the tourist tracks and into the real backcountry.

 A small group of like-minded women sitting around a fire, miles from anywhere and spinning yarns with bursts of laughter about the team’s response to the challenges faced during the day - river crossings, icy plunges in alpine lakes, carrying a pack and preparing a meal together at night.
 This trip is for women wanting to push their personal boundaries, all with the supportive of leaders who understand how to hike slow, prepare yummy meals and take you to the best adventure locations.

 * All prices are per person and listed in Australian Dollars (AUD).
 All prices shown are GST inclusive where applicable.

-Please arrive into Queenstown and meet your leader at Pinewood Lodge accommodation for a pre trip briefing at 4pm.
-Your leader will let you know where to find the group at the location.
-After a short welcome and chat about the week ahead we will head out for a welcome dinner.
+Please arrive into Queenstown and meet your leader at Pinewood Lodge accommodation for a pre trip briefing at 5pm.

-Accommodation at groups own cost.
-We recommend you book at Pinewood to make it easier to arrange your gear for the following day.
+Accommodation: At groups own cost.
+We recommend you book at Pinewood Lodge to make it easier to arrange your gear for the following day.